Priyanka7250/Ecommerce-Purchases/README.md

-Basic analysis of Ecommerce Purchase data
+Basic analysis of e-commerce purchase data using pandas in python